celery/celery/docs/getting-started/backends-and-brokers/redis.rst

 time to execute exceeds the visibility timeout; in fact if that happens it will be executed again, and again in a loop.

-So you have to increase the visibility timeout to match the time of the longest ETA you're planning to use.
+To remediate that, you can increase the visibility timeout to match the time of the longest ETA you're planning to use.
+However, this is not recommended as it may have negative impact on the reliability.

-Note that Celery will redeliver messages at worker shutdown, so having a long visibility timeout will only delay the redelivery of 'lost' tasks in the event of a power failure or forcefully terminated workers.
+Celery will redeliver messages at worker shutdown, so having a long visibility timeout will only delay the redelivery of 'lost' tasks in the event of a power failure or forcefully terminated workers.

+Broker is not a database, so if you are in need of scheduling tasks for a more distant future, database-backed periodic task might be a better choice.
 Periodic tasks won't be affected by the visibility timeout, as this is a concept separate from ETA/countdown.